Blackhawks vs. Golden Knights Player Props Betting Odds

 William Karlsson Props

-William Karlsson has picked up five points (1.0 per game), scoring one goal and adding four assists.
+William Karlsson has seven points (one per game), scoring two goals and adding five assists.

 Karlsson Recent Games